sjaakp/yii2-pluto/README.md

     ]
     // ...

-Your users will never be confronted with the name 'pluto' again.
+Your users will never be confronted with the name 'pluto'.